 Like it?
 Pin it for later!

-What are some of your favourite spirits and wine bottle crafts?
+What are some of your favourite simple bottle decoration ideas?
 As they say, bottoms up!